Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Will O Wisp.md

   - Will-o'-Wisp
 ---
 # [[5.
 Mechanics\Bestiary\Undead\Will O Wisp.md|Will-o'-Wisp]]
 *Source: Monster Manual p.
-301, Curse of Strahd.
+301, Curse of Strahd, Vecna: Eve of Ruin.
 Available in the SRD.*

 Will-o'-wisps are malevolent, wispy balls of light that haunt lonely places and battlefields, bound by dark fate or dark magic to feed on fear and despair.